szechyjs/kegbot-heroku/README.md

 ## Requirements

-* A Heroku account
+* A Heroku account - free for single dyno apps like this
-* An AWS account and S3 bucket
+* An AWS account and S3 bucket - costs less than $1/month

 ## Quick start

-For those with heroku experience this should be pretty easy.
+For those with heroku experience and want to be able to track changes to this repository follow the directions below.
+For those that don't, just press the Deploy to Heroku button above.

 1. Clone this repository
 1. Create heroku app `heroku create`